miroapp/api-clients/packages/typescript-node/docs/implement-storage.md

 })
 ```

-Instead of using a global miro variable, each request will now have a separate instane attached to it on `req.miro`.
-Any endpoints that need to interact with Miro api should use `req.miro`:
+Instead of using a global `miro` variable, each request has a separate `Miro` instance associated with `req.miro`. \
+The client endpoints that interact with the [`Miro` API](https://miroapp.github.io/api-clients/classes/index.Miro.html) use `req.miro` to handle session data.

+Example:

 ```javascript
 app.get('/', async (req, res) => {